ppscon/CBOM/docs/PQC-READINESS-GUIDE.md

 ---

-## How QVS-CBOM Enables PQC Readiness
+## How Aqua-CBOM Enables PQC Readiness

 ### 1. Current Cryptographic Inventory

-**Capability**: QVS-CBOM identifies all cryptographic algorithms in use today.
+**Capability**: Aqua-CBOM identifies all cryptographic algorithms in use today.

 **Value for PQC Planning**:
 ```json